-1 Section 772(3D)(a)(ii) TCA previously provided that a transfer to a PRSA may only take place if the individual has been a member of the scheme or of any other scheme related to that individual's employment with, or has been a member of the scheme or of any other scheme related to that individual's employment with, or with any person connected with, the employer for less than 15 years.
+1 Section 772(3D)(a)(ii) TCA previously provided that a transfer to a PRSA may only take place if the individual has been a member of the scheme or of any other scheme related to that individual's employment with, or with any person connected with, the employer for less than 15 years.
 This was repealed by section 13 Finance Act 2021.